-Established in September 2019, Project Healthy Harbour is a partnership between the Town of Gibsons and the Nicholas Sonntag Marine Education Centre.
+Established in September 2019, Project Healthy Harbour is a four-year partnership between the Town of Gibsons and the Nicholas Sonntag Marine Education Centre.

 The project vision is “A healthy and vibrant harbour” and together, the organizations are actively working to:

 - Advance the goals and objectives set out by Council for the Gibsons Harbour area; and